adgellida/chocolateyautomaticpackages/ReadMe.md

 * avgantivirusfree - not automatic yet
 * avirafreeantivirus - not automatic yet
 * ccenhancer - not automatic yet
-* crystaldiskinfo - not automatic yet
-* daemontoolslite - not automatic yet
 * designsparkpcb - not automatic yet
 * drivergenius - not automatic yet
 * dumeter - not automatic yet